Improving Prototypical Visual Explanations with Reward Reweighing, Reselection, and Retraining: Related Work

 \subsection{Example-based Models and Prototypical Part Networks}

-The field of interpretable deep learning is vast, with a plethora of explainability and interpretability methods available to the user.
-For a more complete overview of interpretable deep learning, please refer to \citet{rudin2021interpretable}.
+There are many explainability and interpretability methods available to the user within the field of interpretable machine learning \citep{rudin2021interpretable}, and the two main goals for the community are (1) to come up with inherently interpretable machine learning paradigms \citep{agarwal2022hierarchical} and (2) to propose reliable explanation methods for model outputs \citep{ribeiro2016should, lundberg2017unified, murdoch2018beyond}.
 To ground the discussion, we focus primarily on example-based models, one such example being ProtoPNet.
-While ProtoPNet is our model of interest, other example-based methods exist, such as the non-parametric xDNN \cite{angelov2019explainable} or SITE, which performs predictions directly from interpretable prototypes \cite{wang2021selfinterpretable}.
-While other example-based methods exist, we focus on the ProtoPNet due to its intuitive reasoning structure.
+While other example-based methods exist, such as the non-parametric xDNN \citep{angelov2019explainable} or SITE \citep{wang2021selfinterpretable}, which performs predictions directly from interpretable prototypes, we focus on the ProtoPNet due to its intuitive reasoning structure and explicit visual explanations.

-Since its introduction by \citet{chen2019looks}, ProtoPNets have received a great deal of attention, and various iterations have been developed.
-Work has explored extending the ProtoPNet to different architectures such as transformers (\cite{xue2022protopformer}), or sharing class information between prototypes (\cite{protopshare}). \citet{Donnelly_2022_CVPR} increase the spatial flexibility of ProtoPNet, allowing prototypes to change spatial positions depending on the pose information available in the image.
-ProtoPNets and variations have seen success in high-stakes applications, such as kidney stone identification (\cite{floresaraiza2022interpretable}) and mammography (\cite{barnett2021iaiabl}).
+Since ProtoPNet's first introduced by \citet{chen2019looks}, many iterations of follow-up works have been proposed.
+Work has explored extending the ProtoPNet to different architectures such as transformers \citep{xue2022protopformer}, or sharing class information between prototypes \citep{protopshare}. \citet{Donnelly_2022_CVPR} increase the spatial flexibility of ProtoPNet, allowing prototypes to change spatial positions depending on the pose information available in the image.
+ProtoPNets and variations have seen success in high-stakes applications, such as kidney stone identification \citep{floresaraiza2022interpretable} and mammography \citep{barnett2021iaiabl}.

-Many works have commented on how the original ProtoPNet tends to overemphasize spurious features, and they have taken different approaches to solving this issue. \citet{Nauta_2021} introduce a explainability interface to ProtoPNet, allowing users to see the dependence of the prototype on certain image attributes like hue and shape.
-The authors claim that seemingly dissimilar or spurious prototypes share certain difficult-to-perceive features, like texture or contrast. \citet{barnett2021iaiabl} introduce a variation of the ProtoPNet, IAIA-BL, which biases prototypes towards expert labelled annotations of classification-relevant parts of the image.
+Many works have also worked on addressing the original ProtoPNet's overemphasis on spurious features. \citet{Nauta_2021} introduce an explainability interface to ProtoPNet, allowing users to see the dependence of the prototype on certain image attributes. \citet{barnett2021iaiabl} introduce a variation of the ProtoPNet, IAIA-BL, which biases prototypes towards expert labelled annotations of classification-relevant parts of the image.
+Other works such as \citet{evalprotopnet} and \citet{ma2023looks} incorporate new modules and constraints into ProtoPNet to improve its empirical performance without using human feedback.